jinlow/discrust/README.md

 The `discrust` package provides a supervised discretization algorithm.
 Under the hood it implements a decision tree, using information value to find the optimal splits, and provides several different methods to constrain the final discretization scheme.

-_The package draws heavily from the [ivpy](https://github.com/gravesee/ivpy) package, both in the algorithm and the parameter controls.
-Why make another package?
-This package serves as a proof of concept of building a python package using Rust and pyo3.
-Additionally the goal is for this package to better align with the scikit-learn API, and possibly be used in other Rust based credit score building tools._

 ## Usage

 The package has a single user facing class, `Discretizer` that can be instantiated with the following arguments.